Just Berry Plants

 SKU: APR001-RYL Categories: ,

-Position – Plant your apricot tree in a spot in which it will get full sun for the best fruits.
-They can tolerate some shade, but they will yield more fruit and grow more vigorously the more sun they receive.
+Plant your apricot tree in a spot where it will get full sun for the best fruits.
+They can tolerate some shade, but they will yield more fruit and grow more vigorously with more sun.

-Soil Type – Apricot trees can thrive in most well-draining soil types, but prefer slightly acidic soil.
+Apricot trees can thrive in most well-draining soil types, but prefer slightly acidic soil.
 Loosen the ground in the area before planting it about 1.5 metres deep in your normal garden soil.
+Superfrass (R25 per bag) is a natural high quality organic growth enhancer and pesticide which you could add when planting.

-Harvesting – Your apricots are ready to pick when they have changed colour from green to yellow-orange and are still firm, but give in under a little pressure.
-They will ripen after being picked if you keep them at room temperature and away from direct sunlight.
+Your apricots are ready to pick when they have changed colour from green to yellow-orange and are still firm but give in under a bit of pressure.
+If you keep them at room temperature and away from direct sunlight, they will ripen after being picked.

 0